juliaguida/oystercard/pills/javascript&JasminePill.md

 (I have hardcoded `return true` in the method for the sake of speeding this along, hopefully that makes sense.)

 However, our test, is still failing, despite everything in our Fizzbuzz career telling us this should be enough to make that light go green.
-WTF???
+How strange.

 Well, the problem lies in our spec file.
 Take a look at that expectation again: